Surging sales at McDonald's offsets trouble in China, Russia

 Excluding costs in Russia and Ukraine and other one-time items, McDonald’s earned $2.28 per share for the quarter, well ahead of analyst forecasts of $2.17 per share.

+But the Ukraine war costs and inflation took a toll on profits.
+McDonald’s said its net income dropped 28% to $1.1 billion during the quarter.

-Global same-store sales, or sales at stores open at least a year, rose nearly 12% for the quarter.
+Global same-store sales rose nearly 12% for the quarter.
 The easing of COVID restrictions in many markets, including the United Kingdom, France and Brazil, boosted sales, McDonald’s said.
+McDonald’s said sales in many major markets, including Canada and Australia, have returned to pre-pandemic levels.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.